 Such limitation to the freedom to provide services can be justified under the following conditions:

-a either they are imposed for reasons of public order, public security or public health (Article 62 TFEU iuncto Article 52 TFEU);
+- either they are imposed for reasons of public order, public security or public health (Article 62 TFEU iuncto Article 52 TFEU);

-b either they are imposed for 'overriding reasons in the public interest',11 which includes consumer protection, combating fraud and crime, but also combating the squandering of money.
+- either they are imposed for 'overriding reasons in the public interest',11 which includes consumer protection, combating fraud and crime, but also combating the squandering of money.
 In this case, the measures in question may not be discriminatory.12

-In addition, restrictive measures imposed must be proportionate, meaning they are suitable for the objectives pursued and do not go beyond what is strictly necessary.
+In addition, restrictive measures imposed must be proportionate, meaning they are suitable for the objectives pursued and not go beyond what is strictly necessary.
 Moreover, national legislation is appropriate only if it genuinely reflects a concern to attain it in a consistent and systematic manner.13 This condition is an assessment also known as the proportionality test.

 The proportionality test has been clarified in the abundant case law of the Court, and whether a restrictive measure complies with this proportionality test is generally for the national courts to assess on the basis of the Court's findings.